Overdrafts Frequently Asked Questions

 How do FHB’s standard overdraft services work?

 At the Bank’s discretion, we may authorize and pay overdrafts on certain types of transactions including checks, automatic bill payments, recurring debit card transactions and other types of overdrafts using your checking account number.
-A special handling fee generally applies whether the overdraft item is paid or returned.
+A fee generally applies whether the overdraft item is paid or returned.

 How does FHB handle everyday debit card and ATM overdrafts?